gflewis/datapump/docs/index.md

 The program will issue a `CREATE TABLE` statement only if there is no existing table with the correct name in the target schema.

+If everything works successfully, then we can begin to configure the agent.

 ## Create a Database Agent Record

 In your ServiceNow instance, go to **DataPump > Agents** and click **New**.